 The Canadian Council for Aboriginal Business is pleased to announce Indspire President & CEO, Roberta Jamieson O.C., I.P.C., LL.B., LL.D.
 (Hon). as the recipient of the 2018 Indigenous Women in Leadership (IWIL) Award!

-Roberta Jamieson is a Mohawk woman with a distinguished career of firsts.
-The first First Nation woman in Canada to earn a law degree; first non-parliamentarian appointed ex-officio member of a House of Commons Committee; first woman Ombudsman of Ontario; and the first woman elected Chief of the Six Nations of the Grand River Territory.
+Roberta Jamieson is a Mohawk woman who has enjoyed a distinguished career of firsts.
+She was the first First Nation woman in Canada to earn a law degree; the first non-parliamentarian appointed an ex-officio member of a House of Commons Committee; the first woman Ombudsman of Ontario; and the first woman elected Chief of the Six Nations of the Grand River Territory, where she continues to reside with her family.
+An accomplished expert in alternative dispute resolution, Roberta also served as Commissioner of the Indian Commission of Ontario.

-She has earned numerous awards, including, YWCA’s President’s Award and Women’s Executive Network’s “Canada’s Most Powerful Women” Hall of Fame, as well as 25 honorary degrees.
+She has earned numerous awards, including, most recently, YWCA’s President’s Award and Women’s Executive Network’s “Canada’s Most Powerful Women” Hall of Fame, as well as 25 honorary degrees.
+In 2015, Ms. Jamieson was recognized by the Public Policy Forum for the outstanding contributions she has made to the quality of public policy and good governance.

 Roberta L. Jamieson